hopsoft/job_contracts/README.md

 ## Benefits

-- ___Move unrelated concerns out of the job
+- Move unrelated concerns out of the job
 - Simplify logic for better maintainability
 - Isolate platform mechanics such as
-  - Enforce SLAs/SLOs/SLIs
+  - Enforce and track SLAs/SLOs/SLIs
   - Telemetry and instrumentation
   - Help guide and inform worker formation/topology